SimLoads/mango/README.md

 # Mango project_
-this is mainly just junk
+this is mainly just junk.
-behind the scenes, if you will. head over to the master branch, you aren't meant to be here
+behind the scenes, if you will. head over to the master branch, you aren't meant to be here.